-Our investment objectives are to: (1) achieve and grow current income by investing in debt securities of established lower middle market companies (which we generally define as companies with annual EBITDA of \$3 million to \$15 million) in the U.S. that we believe will provide stable earnings and cash flow to pay expenses, make principal and interest payments on our outstanding indebtedness, and make distributions to stockholders; and (2) provide our stockholders with long-term capital appreciation in the value of our assets by investing in equity securities, in connection with our debt investments, that we believe can grow over time to permit us to sell our equity investments for capital gains.
-To achieve our investment objectives, our primary investment strategy is to invest in several categories of debt and equity securities, with each investment generally ranging from \$7 million to \$30 million, although investment size may vary, depending upon our total assets or available capital at the time of investment.
-We lend to borrowers that need funds for growth capital, to finance acquisitions, or to recapitalize or refinance their existing debt facilities.
-We seek to avoid investing in high-risk, early-stage enterprises.
-Our targeted portfolio companies are generally considered too small for the larger capital marketplace.
-We expect that our investment portfolio over time will consist of approximately 90.0% debt investments and 10.0% equity investments, at cost.
-As of March 31, 2021, our investment portfolio was made up of approximately 90.8% debt investments and 9.2% equity investments, at cost.
+We were established for the purpose of investing in debt and equity securities of established private businesses operating in the United States.
+Our investment objectives are to: (1) achieve and grow current income by investing in debt securities of established businesses that we believe will provide stable earnings and cash flow to pay expenses, make principal and interest payments on our outstanding indebtedness and make distributions to stockholders that grow over time; and (2) provide our stockholders with long-term capital appreciation in the value of our assets by investing in equity securities of established businesses that we believe can grow over time to permit us to sell our equity investments for capital gains.
+To achieve our objectives, our investment strategy is to invest in several categories of debt and equity securities, with each investment generally ranging from \$8 million to \$30 million, although investment size may vary depending upon our total assets or available capital at the time of investment.
+We expect that our investment portfolio over time will consist of approximately 90.0% in debt investments and 10.0% in quity investments, at cost.
+As of June 30, 2019, our investment portfolio was made up of approximately 90.0% debt investments and 10.0% equity investments, at cost.